lyushher/Vehicle_Telemetry_and_Diagnostic_System/README.md

-# 🚗 Vehicle Telemetry and Diagnostic System
+# Real-Time Vehicle Telemetry and Diagnostic System

-### 🛠️ Real-Time Vehicle Telemetry & Diagnostics Simulator

 A Python-based system that simulates core functionalities of an Electronic Control Unit (ECU) used in modern vehicles.
 This project provides a real-time visual and interactive environment to observe how engine data behaves during acceleration and braking events.

-- 🖥️ **Tkinter** GUI replicates a simple dashboard interface
+-  **Tkinter** GUI replicates a simple dashboard interface
-- 📊 **Matplotlib** graphs display live RPM and speed updates
+-  **Matplotlib** graphs display live RPM and speed updates
-- ⚙️ **Multithreaded engine** ensures smooth sensor simulation
+-  **Multithreaded engine** keeps the UI responsive while physics ticks at 60 Hz.
-- 📁 Periodic logging of **engine temperature, fuel level**, and **battery voltage** to `CSV`
+- **Periodic CSV logging** of coolant temperature, fuel level, and battery voltage

-> Ideal for educational use, early-stage automotive prototyping, and testing embedded logic before deployment.
+> Ideal for educational use, experimentation, and testing embedded logic before working with real hardware.

 ---